 On the DIY front, quartz is non-existent (see the DIY section below).
 In-stock laminate slabs from home improvement stores go for as low as $300 for a full L-shaped kitchen counter, each leg measuring 10' long.
 This includes a rolled front edge and a built-in backsplash.

 Both materials are very durable.
 But quartz comes out ahead in abrasion ratings and laminate ahead in heat resistance ratings.

 Countertop materials are tested and rated for durability by independent testing services, by ASTM (American Society for Testing and Materials) guidelines.

 Quartz is practically abrasion-resistant, under normal conditions, while laminate's top-most "wear layer" has long been its Achille's heel.
 This can be a problem since sharp objects such as knives feature prominently in kitchens.

 Regarding heat resistance, Wilsonart volunteers that quartz is durable "as long as no heat is applied directly."
 Once again, hot pans are often found in kitchens.
 Laminate is extremely resistant to heat.
 Even 500+ degree cast-iron pans set directly on it have no impact.

 Nearly all quartz counters and a majority of laminate counters of quality are professionally installed.
 It is virtually impossible for homeowners to develop the skill set needed to fabricate and install quartz countertops.
 Any laminate that seeks to close the "quality gap" between quartz and laminate must be professionally installed, too.

 Is it even possible to DIY-install quartz or laminate?
 There is a class of engineered stone called countertop overlays, where big 18" x 21" slabs go on top of your existing counter.
-But this is a small market, and I have found that, over the years, this sector has not grown in popularity.
+But this is a small market, and over the years, this sector has not grown in popularity.
 Relative to this, DIY-installed laminate counters are far more popular.